cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 2. Build and deploy the Spring Boot application with Gradle or Maven.

-3. Create a CICS TS Model to designate a TSQ as recoverable.
+3. Create a CICS TSMODEL resource to designate a TSQ as recoverable.
 A recoverable TSQ is a simple construct to demonstrate the effects of transaction commit and rollback.

-4. Use Spring Boot's @Transactonal annotation at the class or method level.
-This approach automatically integrates Spring Boot's transactional capability with the Liberty transaction manager and is similar in concept to EJBs Container Managed Transactions (CMT).
+4. Use Spring Boot's `@Transactonal` annotation at the class or method level.
+This approach automatically integrates Spring Boot's transactional capability with the Liberty transaction manager and is similar in concept to EJB's Container Managed Transactions (CMT).

-5. Use Spring's TransactionTemplate interface, this also gives automatic integration with the Liberty transaction manager, but is more similar to EJBs Bean Managed Transactions (BMT).
+5. Use Spring's `TransactionTemplate` interface, this also gives automatic integration with the Liberty transaction manager, but is more similar to EJBs Bean Managed Transactions (BMT).

-6. Finally from within the Spring Boot application we will use the more Java EE centric approach of creating *User Transactions* directly from the Liberty transaction manager.
+6. Finally from within the Spring Boot application we will use the Java EE approach of creating *User Transactions* directly from the Liberty transaction manager.
 This is also a Bean Managed Transaction (BMT) approach.

 All the techniques discussed integrate Spring Boot with Liberty's transaction manager.
-If you are running in CICS Liberty then the CICS UOW is also automatically integrated with Liberty's transaction manager becoming subordinate to Liberty's global (XA) transaction.
-The net result is that your Java work and CICS work can be committed or rolled back as one.
+If you are running in CICS Liberty then the CICS unit-of-work (UOW) is also automatically integrated with the Liberty transaction, and becomes subordinate to Liberty's global (XA) transaction.
+The net result is that your Java work and CICS work can be committed or rolled back as one recoverable transaction.
+For more information CICS UOW support in Liberty see [Using Java Transactions in CICS Liberty to coordinate JDBC updates](https://developer.ibm.com/cics/2017/02/01/using-java-transactions-in-cics-liberty-to-coordinate-jdbc-updates/)

-The application source and build scripts are available in the cicsdev/cics-java-liberty-springboot-transactions repository.
+The application source and build scripts are available in the associated Git [repository](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/).

 ### Prerequisites